stuyspec/stuyspec-api/README.md

 ```
 $ echo PG_HOST=localhost > .env
 ```
+4. If you intend to use this API while working with client-app or cli-uploader, download [this image](https://i.imgur.com/FdFg4qF.jpg) directly into the repository directory.
+Then follow the setup instructions in the `AWS` section below.
-4. Create, migrate, and seed the database.
+5. Create, migrate, and seed the database.
 ```
 $ rails db:create db:migrate db:seed
 ```
-5. To start the server, run:
+6. To start the server, run:
 ```
 rails server
 ```